 Press the painted potato half onto paper for a pretty Easter “egg.”

 Press the potato half firmly onto a piece of paper to create the stamped egg.
-Be sure to press firmly and evenly to create the egg shape.
+Be sure to press evenly to create the egg shape.
 You can even repaint the potato to use the same design multiple times.
 You can do one potato design per paper or get wild and use all your potato stamps on the same piece of paper.

 Hang them on the fridge or display them with dollar store picture frames.

-Let the potato stamp eggs dry completely and then hang them on the fridge or use dollar store frames to create potato egg art you can use every year in the spring!
+Let the potato stamp eggs dry completely and then hang them on the fridge.
+Or, use dollar store frames to create potato egg art you can use every year in the spring!